NdK73/HomeAutomation/README.md

 **TODO**: support to enclose the dangerous sub-boards (I'll have to prototype it with a 3D printer, but will need a resin cast for the final version).

+### 3rd-party devices

+It's obviously possible to support 3rd-party devices like SonOff, Shelly, touch switches and so on.
+Reversing and further info is usually published first on [my site](https://csshl.net) (mostly Italian-only)

 ## SW